North Warwickshire road closures: dozens for motorists to avoid over the next fortnight

 Advertisement

-• A5, from 8am October 16 to 5.30pm November 6, slight delays (under 10 minutes): A5 northbound and southbound, Kennel Lane to Atherstone, diversion route due to works on local authority network.
+• A5, from 9pm October 25 to 6am October 26, slight delays (under 10 minutes): A5 both directions Dordon Roundabout to Grendon Roundabout, two-way temporary traffic lights for electrical works.

-• A38, from 8pm October 16 to 6am October 18, slight delays (under 10 minutes): A5 both directions Weeford to Bittercote, lane closure for inspection/survey works.
+• M42, from 9pm October 25 to 6am October 26, slight delays (under 10 minutes): M42 northbound, jct eight to jct nine, lane closures for barrier repairs.

-• M6, from 9pm October 17 to 6am October 18, slight delays (under 10 minutes): M6 northbound, jct three to jct 3A, lane closures for barrier repairs.
+• A5, from 9pm October 26 to 6am October 27, slight delays (under 10 minutes): M42 southbound, jct nine entry slip road, carriageway closure for carriageway reconstruction/renewal.

 Advertisement